enisbe1/xSS-Testing/README.md

 # General info

-This project was built in order to test XSS vulnerabilities that allows an attacker to compromise the interactions that users have with a vulnerable web application.
+This project was built in order to test XSS vulnerabilities that allow an attacker to compromise the interactions that users have with a vulnerable website.

 # Technologies

-The entire appliaction is built in Python and for its  GUI was used the tkinter module .
+The entire appliaction is built in Python.
+The application's GUI is built with the tkinter module in Python.

 # Additional Info